Georgina90-x/Name-That-Flag/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
-- [CSS :root variables](https://www.w3schools.com/css/css3_variables.asp) used for reusable styles throughout the site.
+- [CSS :root variables](https://www.w3schools.com/css/css3_variables.asp) used for reusable colours throughout the site.
-- [CSS Buttons](https://www.w3schools.com/css/css3_buttons.asp) used for creating styled buttons.
 - [JavaScript](https://www.javascript.com) used for user interaction on the site.
-- [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [VSCode](https://code.visualstudio.com/) used for local IDE for development.
 - [Google Fonts](https://fonts.google.com/) used to search a suitable font and obtain a download link for that font.
-- [Font Awesome](https://fontawesome.com/) used to add GitHub icon to the footer and modal and search icon to the search button.

 ## Testing